d1solis/d1solis/README.md

 📚 **Projects & Experience**
 - **COGS118A Project**: Implemented machine learning classifiers on the iris, zoo, and car evaluation datasets.
 - **Huffman Coding Project**: Developed a C++ project for compression and decompression using Huffman coding.
-- **Freelance Projects**: Worked on various freelance projects involving data science, C#, Java, and HTML.
+- **Freelance Projects**: Worked on various freelance projects involving C#, Java, and HTML.

 💼 **Professional Goals**
 I aspire to work as a software engineer, leveraging my skills to create impactful software solutions.
 I am particularly interested in roles that challenge me to grow and learn continuously.